Team-Hycon/hycon-docs/README.md

 # Docbox

-**REST API Documentation powered by Markdown**

-Docbox is an open source version of Mapbox's REST API documentation system.
-It takes structured Markdown files and generates a friendly two-column layout with navigation, permalinks, and examples.
+**Docbox is an open source version of Mapbox's REST API documentation system.** It takes structured Markdown files and generates a friendly two-column layout with navigation, permalinks, and examples.
 The documentation source files that Docbox uses are friendly for documentation authors and free of presentational code: it's just Markdown.

+**Docbox is a JavaScript application written with React.** The core magic is thanks to the [remark](http://remark.js.org/) Markdown parser, which enables the layout: after parsing a file into an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), we can move examples to the right, prose to the left, and build the navigation system.

+**It has a supercharged test suite**.
+Our tests check for everything from broken links to invalid examples and structure problems: this way, the application is only concerned with output and you can proactively enforce consistency and correctness.
+We even extract JavaScript examples from documentation and test them with [eslint](http://eslint.org/)

+**When you're ready to ship**, Docbox's `build` task minifies JavaScript and uses React's server rendering code to make documentation indexable for search engines and viewable without JavaScript.

 _Docbox is a [Mapbox](http://mapbox.com/) community open source project.
 We built an awesome system for our REST API documentation and wanted to share it with you.
 Not a Mapbox product, so there's no guaranteed support and may have some rough edges._

-Docbox is a JavaScript application written with React.
-The core magic is thanks to the [remark](http://remark.js.org/) Markdown parser, which enables the layout: after parsing a file into an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), we can move examples to the right, prose to the left, and build the navigation system.

-It also has a supercharged **test suite**.
-Our tests check for everything from broken links to invalid examples and structure problems: this way, the application is only concerned with output and you can proactively enforce consistency and correctness.
-We even extract JavaScript examples from documentation and test them with [eslint](http://eslint.org/)

-When you're ready to ship, Docbox's `build` task minifies JavaScript and uses React's server rendering code to make documentation indexable for search engines and viewable without JavaScript.

 ## Writing Documentation